 As I mentioned on the way to Kebnekaise, while being deep within nature in person, it is easy to feel so small and insignificant.
 But to see someone else out there as that small and tiny being against the giant that is nature, opens up a different perspective.
 Especially when knowing how tangible and significant that person is in actuality.

 I soon reached the narrow rocky ridge that runs to the right of the glacier.
 The path wasn’t marked but reasonably clear from the people that have passed before me.
 2 ladies who went trail running to the lake on the other side of the glacier and were on their way back.
 They were also at the cabin the night before and knew of my plans.
 Having been over at the other side, they advised against completing the crossing all the way to Salka due to adverse weather.
-The low clouds were barely an appetiser of what it was hiding.
-I was ready to turn back and recalibrate my plans, but not before making it as far as it would be safe.
+The low clouds were barely an appetizer of what it was hiding.
+I was ready to turn back and re-calibrate my plans, but not before making it as far as it would be safe.
 Thanked them for their help, and hustled along.

 On one side of the steep ridge was the mighty glacier.
 On the other side were thick walls of accumulated snow.
 Here’s the snow on the right of the ridge.